-The surviving spouse will have the right to occupy the property during their lifetime (and receive any income from the property which may arise).
+The surviving spouse will have the right to occupy the property during their lifetime.
+This also entitles them to receive any income from the property which may arise.
 On their death the property passes to the children.

 Discretionary trusts are those in which no beneficiaries have any fixed entitlement to either capital or income from the trust.
 Generally, the trust is created with a “class” of beneficiaries who may benefit.
 For example, “the children (over 18 years of age) and grandchildren of the settlor”.
 The trustees will have the discretion to make payments of income and/or capital to any of the beneficiaries within the class or classes of beneficiaries.

 Examples of where discretionary trusts could be useful include the following:

 - Providing for someone not capable or responsible enough to make decisions themselves.

 - Another example is where a future need is to be provided for.
 This could include financial support for children or grandchildren, such as school fees or a mortgage deposit.

 Employee Ownership Trusts